NEXL-LTS/magicbell-rails/README.md

 # Magicbell::Rails

-Wrapper around magicbell api to deliver notifications to your users in a background job
+Wrapper around magicbell api to:
+- deliver notifications to your users in a background job
+- fetch categories
+- update notification preferences

 ## Installation